nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * stores the address book data i.e.:
     * all `Person` objects (which are contained in a `UniquePersonList` object).
     * all `Module` objects (which are contained in a `UniqueModuleList` object).
-* stores the current `isHome` status' of the application in an `ObservableList<Boolean>` object which is exposed to outsiders as an unmodifiable `ObservableList<Boolean>` that can be 'observed' e.g. the UI can be bound to this object so that the UI automatically updates when the `isHome` status changes.
+* stores the current `isHome` status of the application in an `ObservableList<Boolean>` object which is exposed to outsiders as an unmodifiable `ObservableList<Boolean>` that can be 'observed' e.g. the UI can be bound to this object so that the UI automatically updates when the `isHome` status changes.
 * stores the currently 'selected' `Person` objects (e.g. results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores the currently 'selected' `Module` objects (e.g. results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Module>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.